demergent-labs/azle/the_azle_book/src/azle.md

 ##### Autonomous ownership

 In addition to allowing applications to be owned by groups of people, the IC also allows applications to be owned by no one.
 This essentially creates autonomous applications or everlasting processes that execute indefinitely.
-The IC will allow such an application to run until it depletes its balance of cycles, or until the [NNS](https://internetcomputer.org/nns) votes to shut it down.
+The IC will essentially allow such an application to run indefinitely, unless it depletes its balance of cycles, or the [NNS](https://internetcomputer.org/nns) votes to shut it down, neither of which is inevitable.

 ##### Permanent APIs